ordovice/batocera-switch/README.md

 # batocera-switch
 Extends Batocera and adds switch emulation

-Master branch is currently working on Batocera 34 and the latest Batocera 35 beta.
+Master branch is currently working on Batocera 35.
+It has not been tested on Batocera 36 beta (this includes the Steam Deck Betas.
+If you have v34, please use the packaged release.

 This version of the code requires a file system for userdata that supports symlinking (EXT4, BTRFS).